Twenty-Ninth Sunday in Ordinary Time (Year A)

 Reflect, today, upon how you lead others.
 Do you expect to be the “boss” and expect others to follow you because of your authority?
 Or do you lead others by humility and love drawing them to Christ through your goodness?
 Commit yourself to Christian leadership as Jesus intended and you will be amazed at the effect it has within your family, among friends and within the larger community.

-Lord, help me to be a humble leader.
+Lord of perfect kindness, help me to be a humble leader.
 Help me to let Your heart of love and mercy shine forth and to lead by the goodness and kindness of Your merciful heart.
 Help me to set aside all pride and egotism and to become a servant of all.
 Jesus, I trust in You.

 Persistence in Prayer

-Twenty-Ninth Sunday in Ordinary Time, Year C
+Twenty-Ninth Sunday in Ordinary Time (Year C)

 “…because this widow keeps bothering me I shall deliver a just decision for her lest she finally come and strike me.”
 Luke 18:5